triton-inference-server/server/docs/protocol/extension_statistics.md

   how many actual model executions were performed and show differences due to different batch size (for example, larger batches typically take longer to compute).

+- "memory_usage" : The memory usage detected during model loading, which may be used to estimate the memory to be released once the model is unloaded.
+Note that the estimation is inferenced by the profiling tools and framework's memory schema, therefore it is advised to perform experiments to understand the scenario that the reported memory usage can be relied on.
+As a starting point, the GPU memory usage for models in ONNX Runtime backend and TensorRT backend is usually aligned.

 ```
 $inference_stats =